Dinosaur State Park and Arboretum: Features

-The park's 55000 sqft geodesic dome (see picture at right) encloses some 500 tracks while another 1,500 remain buried for preservation.
+The park's 55000 sqft geodesic dome encloses some 500 tracks while another 1,500 remain buried for preservation.
 The sandstone layer preserving the tracks is a section of the East Berlin Formation, which corresponds to a sandy lakeshore from the Early Jurassic, over 200 million years ago.
 The largest and most plentiful footprints bear the name Eubrontes, an ichnogenus (fossilized footprint type) named by geologist Edward Hitchcock.
 They were probably created by a carnivorous theropod dinosaur similar to Dilophosaurus.
 The Eubrontes tracks range from 10 to 16 in in length and are spaced 3.5 to 4.5 ft apart.